Silk Road Highlights 8 Days

 Day 6.
 Dunhuang

 -Minsha Dunes: It means Singing Sand Dunes, the sand was moved from Taklamankan desert to form the dunes in the history.
+The amazing Crescent Moon Spring in the dunes has never been covered by the sand surprisingly.

 Overnight in Dunhuang Hotel 4-star or similar